Apstra/iba/README.md

 # Getting Started

 All the probes listed above are available as part of AOS server predefined probe list or aos-cli predefined probe list.
-For the former, use AOS web UI to instantiate a predefined probe - you can find more details in AOS documentation.
+For the former, use AOS web UI to instantiate a predefined probe - you can find more details in the AOS documentation.
 For the latter, see the probe templates section below.

 ## Probe Templates